 Rolled Ice Cream: scraping is literally cooler than scooping

-Learn about Thai hand rolled ice cream rolls near you as featured in cities like NYC, Las Vegas, Houston and San Diego.
+Learn about Thai rolled ice cream near you as featured in cities like NYC, Las Vegas, Houston and San Diego.

 What is rolled ice cream?
-Rolled ice cream (a.k.a. “stir-fried ice cream,” “ice pan ice cream,” and “ice cream rolls”) is a popular dessert that originated from the streets of Thailand and made its way over to the US in 2015.
-It’s a creamy custard flattened on a frozen plate and scraped into rolls that are typically placed vertically in a cup with assorted toppings.
+Rolled ice cream (a.k.a. stir-fried ice cream, ice pan ice cream, and ice cream rolls) is a form of ice cream that is shaped into several rolls.
+It’s a creamy liquid custard mixed and chopped with other flavors and ingredients (e.g. strawberries, candy bars, cookies, etc.) until they are fully and evenly incorporated.
+This liquid mixture is spread and flattened on a frozen metal plate with a metal spatula and scraped into rolls that are typically placed vertically in a cup with assorted toppings.

 Austin, TX: Holla Mode📷: hollamode.com